breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 Starting with a problem asks the implicit question: "Do your solutions actually help?"

 - **Problems are instantly understandable.**
-Sharing the problem allows many people to quickly understand the motivation for change.
-It can even help you understand why you're doing what you're doing.
+Sharing the problem helps people understand the motivation for change.
+It can also help you understand your own plans.

 - **Problems promote ownership.**
 It's more inspiring to get problems to solve than solutions to implement.

 - **Problems allow for creativity.**
 Two people can look at the same problem and see different solutions.
-By sharing the problem, you might get a solution you never considered.
+By sharing the problem, you might learn of new solutions.

 Some examples of where this can help:

 - **Defining a new tech lead role:** start with what problem the tech lead will work to solve, not what duties they will do.

-- **Evaluating a new project** start with what problem the project will solve, not what you plan to implement.
+- **Evaluating a new project:** start with what problem the project addresses, not what you plan to implement.

-- **Making a process change** start with the pains of the current process, not what you want the new process to be.
+- **Making a process change:** start with the pains of the current process, not what you want the new process to be.